Skip to content

 (please stay tuned for an article that describes each individual workout)

 Within the P90X program there are 3 different plans you can follow depending on your fitness goals: Classic, Doubles, and Lean.
-All 3 plans last for 90 days (13 weeks) and involve a committment to push play at least six days a week.
+All 3 plans last for 90 days (13 weeks) and involve a commitment to push play at least six days a week.
 On average each workout lasts for just under an hour.
 The two exceptions are Yoga X and Ab Ripper X. Yoga X lasts for 90 minutes and Ab Ripper X is a grueling 16 minutes long.
 However, this workout is always done in addition to another workout so there’s never a day when you just do Ab Ripper X.

 Here’s an outline of the different plans: